The Komodo Dragon is a monitor lizard and is the largest living species of lizard, growing up to some 3 metres (10 feet) length.

 The female Komodo in captivity has been proven to be able to produce male offspring from unfertilised eggs (parthenogenesis).

 Monitor lizards have forked tongues like snakes to "taste" their environment.
+Komodo Dragons

+They can live for 50 years.
 Juvenile Komodos, above, are still very large lizards.
-They can live for 50 years.

 allowing it to be tracked down as carrion.
 Usual prey is large mammals and it consumes fur, hooves, horns and everything except